-2024 March 1: Suggested FAFSA filing date for all fall and spring applicants, even prior to applying.
-May 1: Financial aid packages begin rolling out for fall early admitted students.
-July 1: Final domestic student admissions deadline for fall admittance.
-Applicants should complete the Free Application for Federal Student Aid ( studentaid.gov ) immediately.
-July 15: Fall early-admitted loan borrowers should complete the federal promissory notes and entrance counseling at studentaid.gov .
-August 8: Fall term bills are sent electronically.
+2024 February 1: Fall priority admissions application deadline for international students.
+March 1: Suggested FAFSA filing date for all Fall and Spring applicants, even prior to applying.
+May 1: Financial aid packages begin rolling out for Fall early admitted students.
+July 19: Fall term bills are sent electronically.
+Fall early- admitted loan borrowers should complete the federal promissory notes and entrance counseling at studentaid.gov .
 September 15: Fall refunds are processed for the difference between your financial aid award and the cost of the semester.
 October 1: Earliest date to complete the Free Application for Federal Student Aid ( studentaid.gov ) for the next academic year.
-December 1: Spring early admitted loan borrowers should complete the federal promissory notes and entrance counseling at studentaid.gov .
-December 13: Spring term bills are sent electronically.
-2025 January 10: Financial aid awards begin rolling out for newly admitted spring students who applied by the final admissions deadline.
-January 15: Spring tuition payment deadline.
-January 30: Spring refunds are processed for the difference between your financial aid award and the cost of the semester.
+December 1: Spring term bills are sent electronically.
+December 15: Newly admitted students for Spring who are taking out loans should complete the federal promissory notes and entrance counseling at studentaid.gov .
+2025 January 10: Financial aid awards begin disbursing for newly admitted Spring students.

+January 15: Spring refunds are processed for the difference between your financial aid award and the cost of the semester.